Mon-keyBoy/house_of_sharad/README.md

 First and foremost, a massive thank you to my friend Sharad (mineo333) for helping implement the core functionality of forking a process and executing kern_execve() in the child.
 This is what enables command execution when a packet with a specific source port is detected.
 This rootkit wouldn't be possible without his help.

-Additionally, the file-hiding functionality is directly borrowed from BlueDragonSecurity's (bluedragonsecurity) bsd_freebsd project.
+Additionally, the file-hiding functionality is directly borrowed from BlueDragonSecurity's (bluedragonsecurity) ```bds_freebsd``` project.
 Huge thanks for this work!

 ## 📌 Compatibility